anyscale/madewithml.github.io/docs/courses/foundations/convolutional-neural-networks.md

   (preprocessed) → china &lt;UNK&gt; north korea nuclear talks (tokenized) → [ 16   1 285 142 114  24]
 </pre>

+!!! question "Did we need to split the data first?"
+    How come we applied the preprocessing functions to the entire dataset but tokenization after splitting the dataset?
+Does it matter?

+    ??? quote "Show answer"
+        If you have preprocessing steps like standardization, etc. that are calculated, you need to separate the training and test set first before applying those operations.
+This is because we cannot apply any knowledge gained from the test set accidentally (data leak) during preprocessing/training.
+So for the tokenization process, it's important that we only fit using our train data split because during inference, our model will not always know every token so it's important to replicate that scenario with our validation and test splits as well.
+However for global preprocessing steps, like the preprocessing function where we aren't learning anything from the data itself, we can perform before splitting the data.

 ## One-hot encoding
 One-hot encoding creates a binary column for each unique value for the feature we're trying to map.
 All of the values in each token's array will be 0 except at the index that this specific token is represented by.